balt-dev/shrimply/README.md

 ---

-A simple programming language written in C++ in about two weeks as a learning exercise.
+A simple programming language written in C++ in about a week as a learning exercise.

 Check the wiki for details!